Joseph Tuerlinckx: Life

 In 1844 he returned to Mechelen.
 He obtained various commissions.
 The memorial he made for his friend Jacobi Sturm, who had died in Rome in 1844, was unveiled in 1845 in the Chapel Church in Brussels.
 This memorial, placed against the wall, consists of a marble statue of a sleeping girl leaning on a cross, representing 'Submission', and a medallion representing Jacobi Sturm.
 For the same church, he sculpted in 1870 another memorial dedicated to the memory of pastor Emmanuel Willaert.

 One of the major early commissions he received was from the Mechelen city council for a public statue of Margaret of Austria, the Governor of the Habsburg Netherlands whose court had been based in Mechelen.
 The statue was unveiled on 2 July 1849 in the presence of king Leopold I of Belgium, the royal family and an enthusiastic crowd that had flocked there from all parts of the country.
 In the following year he was appointed teacher of modelling, dissection and history of art at the Academy of Mechelen, a position he held until the end of his life.
-Tuerlinckx also participated actively in the exhibitions commencing from his time as a student at the Academy.
+Tuerlinckx also participated actively in the exhibitions commencing from his time as a student at the academy.

-He married Maria Philippina Merckx in 1851.
+He married Maria Philippina Merckx in 1862.
 The couple would have 11 children, the youngest one of whom also became a sculptor.
 In 1856 he was admitted as a member of the Royal Academy of Arts in Amsterdam.
 On 12 September 1857 he donated to the city council of Mechelen the collection of musical pieces written by his older brother.
 These had not been published and are only now being rediscovered and recorded.

-He also donated to local museum a portrait of his father by Karel Pieter Verhulst and a portrait painted by Portaels when they were both in Rome (both paintings are in the Museum Hof van Busleyden, Mechelen).
+He also donated to local museum a portrait of his father by Karel Pieter Verhulst and a portrait painted by Jean-François Portaels when they were both in Rome (both paintings are in the Museum Hof van Busleyden, Mechelen).
 He was awarded the Knight's Cross of the Order of Leopold on 8 September 1865.

 He died on 6 February 1873 in Mechelen after an illness of four weeks.

 Work

-Tuerlincx is known mainly for his historical portraits, statues of saints and funeral memorials.
+Tuerlinckx is known mainly for his historical portraits, statues of saints and funeral memorials.
 He made a few genre scenes.
 He also produced church furniture such as confessionals, choir stalls and communion benches.
 He worked in marble, terracotta and wood.

 He sculpted the funeral column of the publishing family P.J.
 Hanicq, the Stations of the Cross in the Church of St. John the Baptist in Mechelen and the oak communion bench and the seats of the choir stalls in the Church of our Lady in Temse.

 In Mechelen, he created a statue of the botanist Rembert Dodoens, which is in the Botanical Gardens of Mechelen.